 - Seafood (Salmon, trout, cod, lobster)

-Vitamin D improves the functioning of the immune system, neuromuscular system, and improves the life cycle of cells in the body.
+Vitamin D improves the immune system’s functioning, neuromuscular system and improves cells’ life cycle in the body.
 It leads to a lower risk of a variety of diseases.

 The sources of Vitamin D are: